Localization represents a pathway to your business goals, while translation software is the vehicle you drive to achieve them.

 A translation management system is essentially an ecosystem that supports all the processes related to localization.
 Everything you need and everything you need to do can be done on the platform.

-Here are some project management features you should look for in a translation software:
+Here are some project management features you should look for in a translation software tool:

 3. User Management